 Learn how to lead authentically, building on your ability to inspire others and execute at scale.
 Gain skills through our Leadership Communications immersion, through core courses on leading and managing organizations and on building trust-based relationships, and in electives such as Executive Leadership.

 Frame problems, and lead organizational innovation.
 Whether you lead a firm or a team, an entrepreneurial skillset will give you essential tools.
-Gain these in in our Entrepreneurship & Innovation and Applied Innovation immersion weeks and in electives such as Opportunity Recognition and New Venture Finance.
+Gain these in our Entrepreneurship & Innovation and Applied Innovation immersion weeks and in electives such as Opportunity Recognition and New Venture Finance.

 Design long-term strategies to achieve large-scale goals.
 You’ll find strategy throughout your coursework, including in the core Competitive and Corporate Strategy course and in electives such as Financial Information Analysis, Global Strategy, and Game Theory, and in the Public Policy and Global immersion weeks.

 Understand the bottom-line impact of strategic decisions.
 Learn finance in the core Financial Accounting and Finance classes and in electives such as New Venture Finance and Corporate Finance, which examines the subject from a CFO perspective.

 The program consists of five terms, each with five course sessions (blocks).
-Typically, classes meet every three weeks, Thursday through Saturday, though block week and elective schedules may vary in the last two terms.
+Typically, classes meet about once a month, Thursday through Saturday, though block week and elective schedules may vary in the last two terms.

 Students are also required to participate in five field Immersions (one each term) that run on different schedules and are five to seven days long.